maliMirkec/personal-website/source/_posts/my-third-year-of-freelancing.md

 ## Conclusion

 My third year of freelancing is undoubtedly the most successful one.
-With my family expanded by a new member, I managed to dedicate my time to work on high-quality projects like [Westwing], [Credit Card Insider], [Huggable] and [Domino Data Lab].
+With my family expanded by a new member, I managed to dedicate my time to work on high-quality projects like [Westwing], [Credit Card Insider], [Little Bundle] and [Domino Data Lab].
 All thanks to honest and open communication, quality time management and support from my family.

 [first]: /articles/my-first-year-of-freelancing/
 [second]: /articles/my-second-year-of-freelancing/